hgera000/R_examples/README.md

 #Description
-Accumulation of useful scripts and commands from various languages for Geospatial analysis.
+Accumulation of useful scripts and commands for data analysis in `R`.
-#R